ErpNetDocs/webclient/introduction/how-to/ui-customization/new-attributes.md

 ![Pictures](pictures/Invoice_Save_Reload_20_01.png)

-The new attribute will be automatically added to its respective list within the **Items** tab.
+The new attribute will be automatically added to its respective list within the panel's customization window.

 Enable or disable the attributes you need by clicking their slider buttons.